(Psa 44:8 NASB) In God we have boasted all day long, And we will give thanks to Thy name forever. Selah.

 As I prepared this module I waited on Jesus and asked Him what He would like to say about thanksgiving, and the following is what I felt was His response.

 Thanksgiving is close to My heart as it reveals the heart of my people.
 I draw them to Me, I call them every day, I long to be with them in all things for I love them.
 I have made a way son for them to know Me, to be with Me.
 This is the blessing I give my people above all others, to know Me.
 Come before Me, my sons and daughters, come and I will give you rest, hold fast to Me for I am your life support.
 Open your hearts to Me and let me speak into your lives.
 I will not use you, but I will love you as my own.
 Open your heart to Me with thanksgiving each day for this blesses the Father.
-My life will flow through you my children if you will open your hearts to Me.
+My life will flow through you my children if you open your hearts to Me.